 Children of all ages are welcome and cots are provided.
-Two children up to the age of 12 can share their parents' room and extra beds can be provided for a fee.
+At least one extra bed can be provided in every room for a fee.

 There are lots of fun activities for kids, including swimming in the lakes and exploring the grounds, as well as boating, cycling and nature trails for the whole family.
 There is even a Junior Tea Experience especially for children.